ChavhanSwati/Project_2_Twitter_Data_Analysis/README.md

 ## Introduction :

-here we make some calculations on top to understand what is happening in the social network.
 Create a spark application that process twitter data.
-This application work with trending data
+This application work with trending data.

 ## Technology Used: